abhiii-raj/WEB-DEV-Journey/Miscellenaous/README.md

                 1> GET
                 > used to get some response.
                 > data (additional information) sent in query strings.
                 > since the length of url on browsers are limited , so we can send limited   data with it.
-                > every data is sent is of String type.
+                > every data sent is of String type.
                 > When we sent additional infom through query strings , Data is visible in url which makes it less secure for the sensitive data.
                 > In short generally tabhi use karte hai jab koi response wapis chahiye